Kyagara/discord-esports/README.md

 ## Todo

+- A notifier for new game patches for lol/val/tft.
+- `news` command for latest val/lol esports news.
+- `recent` command for latest val/lol esports games results.
-- `item` command.
+- `item` command for lol items.
 - Cache requests to esports apis in a file to avoid requests when starting up unless its past the post time.
 (Partially complete)
 - Disable button when pressed by a user.
-(To avoid errors for now, buttons are disabled)
+(To avoid errors for now, buttons are sent but they are disabled)
-- Fix edge cases with user input, for example giving a invalid champion/spell or not giving one at all

 ## What data does this bot provide and how?